SelinCetinkaya/grocery-list/README.md

 - Ability to add a new grocery list item
 - When list items are checked off they move to the "in the cart" section
 - Use tabs to navigate between categories
-- create at least 6 separate react components
+- Create at least 6 separate react components
+- Adding edit functionality to form

 #### PostMVP

 - Adding an additional subcategory to organize by recipe
 - Adding a saved/favorites log to save previously shopped items
 - Include welcome screen
-- Adding edit functionality to form
+- Ability to add/delete categories
+- Clear All button for when a user is finished shopping

 ## Project Schedule